Family Consumer Sciences and Human Services

 All professional development opportunities are eligible for 50/50 grant funding.
 For more information, look under Funding & Forms at https://dese.mo.gov/college-career-readiness/career-education/family-consumer-sciences-and-human-services

-Registration Fee: $50 (includes lunch, supplies, and parking)
+Registration Fee: $40 (includes lunch and supplies)

 Registration Fee: $40 (includes lunch, supplies, and parking)